Skip to main content

 As a result, many users will upgrade their existing machines to Windows 11 or purchase new computers running Windows 11 to host Front Desk.

-The latest version of Front Desk is fully compatible with Windows 11.
-However, there is a known compatibility issue affecting Microsoft SQL Server—the database system used by Front Desk—on some newer computers with certain hard disk configurations.
+While the latest version of Front Desk is compatible with Windows 11, there is a known compatibility issue involving Microsoft SQL Server and specific hard disk types.

 What is the issue?